jimangel/jimangel.io/content/posts/2021-01-08-bypassing-att-fiber-gateway-on-udmp.md

 802.1X is usually used for enterprise WiFi authentication.
 AT&T fiber uses 802.1X to authenticate their customer's residential gateway.

-Let's break down what 802.1X is; there's only three components needed for 802.1X authentication.
+Let's break down what 802.1X is; only three components are needed for 802.1X authentication.

 * A supplicant or client (NVG589 ONT) to initiate 802.1X negotiation
 * A controller (???) to handle access before and after 802.1X authentication